 As a keynote speaker Elizabeth has taken the stage for conferences and other events hosted by WorkSafe NB, Workers Compensation Board of PEI, J.D.
-Irving Ltd., New Brunswick Construction Safety Association and the Atlantic Institute on Aging among many others.
+Irving Ltd., Canadian Mental Health Association of Alberta, New Brunswick Construction Safety Association and the Atlantic Institute on Aging among many others.
 Elizabeth’s poignant message, interactive approach and ability to deliver even the most sensitive subject matter in a way that feels non-threatening and accessible is consistently well received by participants and audiences.
 She has been interviewed about her work by television and radio programs and has been profiled in a variety of local and national publications.

-Elizabeth presently serves on the Board of Directors for the Alzheimer Society of New Brunswick and as President of the Canadian Association of Music Therapists.
+Elizabeth presently serves in the Vice President role on the Board of Directors for both the Alzheimer Society of New Brunswick and the Eastern Charlotte Chamber of Commerce.
+She volunteered on the Board and various committees for the Atlantic Association for Music Therapy for several years and completed a two year term as President of the Canadian Association of Music Therapists in 2019.
 She is also an active member of the Canadian Association of Professional Speakers.

 Elizabeth considers her busy but rewarding work schedule to be a true source of joy in her life, but she makes sure to take a regular dose of her own medicine in the form of self care—which she cites in her presentations as a core element of resiliency and maintaining positive mental health.
 She identifies the three essential components of her personal “happy place” as a hot cup of coffee, a good book and her best gal pal: her Weimaraner pup, Ruby.